paulf35/cd-ds-productsalespredictions/README.md

 ## Exploratory Data Analysis Performed:
 During the Exploratory Data Analysis stage, we created the following visuals:
 - A histogram for each numerical feature.
-- Boxplots to view statistical summaries of numerical features Countplots to view the frequency of each class of categorial features.
+- Boxplots to view statistical summaries of numerical features.
+- Countplots to view the frequency of each class of categorial features.
-- A Heatmap to view the correlation between features.
+- A heatmap to view the correlation between features.

 ## Key Insights:
-1. When looking at the distrubtion of Item types, Fruits and Vegetables has the higest count.
+1. When looking at the distrubtion of item types, Fruits and Vegetables has the higest count.
 Seafood has the lowest count.

 ![EDA-ItemType-CountPlot](https://github.com/paulf35/cd-ds-productsalespredictions/assets/133720473/7b16e80b-9923-4454-b695-d5cecd8049a0)

-3. Average weights across all item types are very similar
+3. The average weights across all item types are very similar.

 ![EDA-Item_Type-BoxPlot](https://github.com/paulf35/cd-ds-productsalespredictions/assets/133720473/14c7cc8c-21f2-4b7a-91c3-1be9a5c900f7)

 # Explantory Visuals

-1. The most common item type is Fruits and Vegetables, which occurs 1,232 times (14.46%) in the dataset.
+1. The most common item type is 'Fruits and Vegetables,' which occurs 1,232 times (14.46%) in the dataset.

 ![Count-Item-Type](https://github.com/paulf35/cd-ds-productsalespredictions/assets/133720473/d5f55c33-265a-4e81-bcdf-4c5b099d7800)

-2. The most common Outlet Size is 'Medium', which occurs 2,793 times (32.77%) in the dataset.
+2. The most common outlet size is 'Medium', which occurs 2,793 times (32.77%) in the dataset.

 ![EDA-OutletSize](https://github.com/paulf35/cd-ds-productsalespredictions/assets/133720473/1d60482e-7533-46c3-8b9d-e76b30298d6d)